 RANKX Function in Power BI

-RANKX function in Power BI works similar to the one in excel RANK function and assigns rank based on numbers of the specific or mentioned column.
-Below is the syntax of RANKX DAX function in Power BI.
+RANKX function in Power BI works similarly to the one in excel RANK function and assigns rank based on numbers of the specific or mentioned column.
+Below is the syntax of the RANKX Power BI DAX function.